-Welcome to Rainbow Flag Australia.
 The Rainbow Flag is the #1 most recognised symbol for the LGBTI around the world.
 It can also be referred to as the Pride Flag or the Gay Pride Flag, or the Rainbow Pride Flag.
 The Rainbow Flag network helps the LGBTI (Lesbian, Gay, Bisexual, Transgender & Intersex) community of Australia.

-In 1978 Gilbert Baker designed the first rainbow flag, in response to calls by activists for a symbol for the community.
-Gilbert Baker a San Francisco artist, designed a flag with eight stripes: pink, red, orange, yellow, green, blue, indigo, and violet.
-Baker dyed and sewed the material for the first flag himself.
+It was in the year 1978 Gilbert Baker designed the first rainbow flag.
+This was in response to activists for a symbol for the community.
+Gilbert Baker, then a young a San Francisco artist, designed the flag with eight stripes: pink, red, orange, yellow, green, blue, indigo, and violet.
+Gilbert Baker then dyed and sewed the material for the first flag himself.

-It was at this point the indigo stripe was eliminated so that the colours could be divided evenly along the parade route – three colours on one side and three on the other.
-Soon the six colours were incorporated into a six-striped version.
-The flag has become an international symbol of pride & the diversity amongst the lgbti community.
-The Rainbow Flag colours red, orange, yellow, green, blue, and purple make it one of the most recognised flags displayed worldwide.
+It was at this point the indigo stripe was eliminated so that the colours are divided evenly along the parade route – with three colours on one side and three on the other.
+It wasn’t long until the six colours were incorporated into a six-striped version.
+The flag has become an international symbol of pride and the diversity amongst the lgbti community.
+The Rainbow Flag colours red, orange, yellow, green, blue, and purple make it one of the most recognised flags displayed around the world.

 The Rainbow Flag is the # 1 Emblem of the Gay & Lesbian Community over the world.
 The Rainbow Flag is also referred to as the gay pride flag.
 The Rainbow Flag Australia network helps members of the LGBTI Community find gay friendly businesses in our online directory.
 Find our Rainbow Flag Gay Magazine in Sydney, Perth, Melbourne, Brisbane, Perth, Adelaide, Canberra, & Darwin.
 Rainbow Flag, Gay Magazine & the Same Sex Wedding Directory are all part of the Rainbow Flag Australia Network.